sweng500-g5-spring2018/ScienceOlympiad-UI/README.md

     application): <br />
     >       npm start

-    c) Currently the application runs on port 3000; navigate to:
+    c) Currently the application runs on port 8080; navigate to:
     >       http://localhost:3000

+## IntelliJ Configurations
+1) Verify that you have your language level set to React JSX

+    a) Preferences / Language & Frameworks / JavaScript

+    b) Set JavaScript language level to React JSX in the dropdown

+2) Set up IntelliJ to run the app locally:

+    a) Edit Run Configurations

+    b) Add new configuration (plus button in top right)

+    c) Select 'npm'

+    d) Verify that the 'package.json' points to the file of the same name within the root of our project space

+    e) set the command to 'run'

+    f) set the scripts to 'start'